Mr. & Mrs. '55: Critical reception

 Filmfare, in its May 1955 issue quoted : "A thoroughly delightful, honey and cream social comedy.
 Mr. & Mrs. '55 is a model of film craft and has gripping interest for every class of cinegoer.
 Its satire of characters we know and its incidents taken from life are spiced with humour... the dialogue, well-written, tense and witty, enhances the appeal of this true-to-life and thought-provoking entertainer."

 Harneet Singh of The Indian Express wrote, "The film rides on Madhubala's impish charm and breezy comic timing, Johnny Walker's one-liners, O. P. Nayyar's evergreen music and Dutt's lyrical direction, replete with long tracking shots, close-ups and cinematographer V. K. Murthy's exquisite shadow-and-light framing [...]
 Mr. and Mrs. 55 is a great ride till the time the film doesn't go all sanskari.
 Alvi's dialogues are the star of the narrative.
 The banter is funny, lifelike and refreshingly non-filmi."

+Malavika Rajkotia writes that the film "reflects the social anxiety the Bill [caused] from its very onset", and that "sixty years later the film is still charming", despite the "unkind portrayal of the feminist represented by Lalita Pawar".